cameronabrams/pestifer/docs/source/usage.rst

    Help on user-provided configuration file format
        Help available for charmmff, psfgen, namd2, title, paths, tasks

-This shows that there are six top-level directives expected in a config file.
+Each of these topics is a top-level directive allowed in a config file.
 We can dig down on any one of them:

 .. code-block:: console